Kinds-of-Intelligence-CFI/animal-ai/README.md

 - Provides interactive elements for complex AI training scenarios
 - Supports dynamic environment generation
 - Includes a variety of objects to create diverse training scenarios for AI

+**Large Language Model Integration**
+- Provides an integration to run trials with Large Language Models (LLMs) in the environment.
+See the guide [here](/docs/integration/LLMs-In-AAI.md).

 ## Getting Started